gridsome/gridsome.org/blog/2019-10-08-integrate-infinite-loading/index.md

 Paginating data in Gridsome is easy using the built-in [@paginate directive](/docs/pagination/) and even includes a custom [pager component](/docs/pagination/#pager-component).

-Infinite loading provides the same performance as traditional paginatation without requiring any extra navigational UI to be included in a page.
+Infinite loading provides the same performance as traditional pagination without requiring any extra navigational UI to be included in a page.

 You can check out a full working example here: https://gridsome-infinite-loading.netlify.com